dnmfarrell/perltricks-static/content/article/simple--secure-backups-with-perl.md

 As Stasis creates a new archive every time, it can be a resource intensive process to backup.
 On my ultrabook, it takes Stasis about 20 seconds to create a new 400MB new archive.
 If you are intending to archive large amounts of data, you may need another solution.

 Archive names are fixed and should not be changed.
 Stasis creates encrypted archives with the ISO 8601 datetime in the filename like:`stasis-0000-00-00T00:00:00.tar.gz.gpg`.
 To detect previous backup files, Stasis looks for files matching this pattern in the backup directory.
-This comes into play of you use the `--limit` option, which will limit the number of archives retained.
+This comes into play of you use the `--limit` option.

 ### Stasis cheatsheet